Austinuc/alx-low_level_programming/0x03-debugging/README.md

  0-main.c, main.h | Tests code with multiple main files
- 1-main.c | Comments out the code causing an infinite loop 2-largest_number.c | Prints out the largest of three numbers, no matter the case
+ 1-main.c | Comments out the code causing an infinite loop 2-largest_number.c | Prints out the largest of three numbers, no matter the case 3-print_remaining_days.c | Prints number of days left from a given date, taking leap year into consideration